There are plenty of good reasons to grow your own kitchen herb garden. You can improve meals for your family with fresh sage and oregano.

 Most herbs need plenty of light, so you'll need a sunny space for your plants.
 South or west-facing kitchen windows offer about five or six hours of direct sunlight per day in warmer months.

-Consider grow lights if your preferred location doesn't provide enough sun.
+Consider growing under lights if your preferred location doesn't provide enough sun.

 The consistent temperatures in your home allow you to grow herbs year-round.
 Most plants need a temperature range of 50 to 70 degrees to thrive, which is part of the reason sunny kitchen herb gardens are so easy to maintain.